-- Volleyball Canada competitions: the lines for the Libero players on the score sheet are to remain blank (therefore please disregard instruction B 1.12 on the back of the Volleyball Canada score sheet).
+1. Volleyball Canada competitions: the lines for the Libero players on the score sheet are to remain blank (therefore please disregard instruction B 1.12 on the back of the Volleyball Canada score sheet).
 All twelve players are recorded under the roster of the team.
-The Volleyball Canada score sheet has a section for each set (under the TO box) to indicate the Libero player number. - FIVB: The Libero players (Rule 4.1.2) must be recorded on the score sheet before the match in the special lines reserved for it; the acting Libero player is recorded on the first of the two lines and the reserve Libero player is recorded on the second line. - 2.
-The Equipment (Rule 19.2): please note the wording of this rule: "The Libero player must wear a uniform (or jacket/bib for the re-designated Libero) which has a different dominant colour from any colour of the rest of the team.
+The Volleyball Canada score sheet has a section for each set (under the TO box) to indicate the Libero player number.

+FIVB: The Libero players (Rule 4.1.2) must be recorded on the score sheet before the match in the special lines reserved for it; the acting Libero player is recorded on the first of the two lines and the reserve Libero player is recorded on the second line.

+2. The Equipment (Rule 19.2): please note the wording of this rule: "The Libero player must wear a uniform (or jacket/bib for the re-designated Libero) which has a different dominant colour from any colour of the rest of the team.
+For Volleyball Canada competitions, the Libero must wear a uniform which has a different dominant colour from any dominant colour of the team jersey.
 The uniform must clearly contrast with the rest of the team.
-The Libero uniforms must be numbered like the rest of the team." - 3.
-Replacement of players - 3.1.
-Late Libero replacement: - 3.1.1.A replacement made after the whistle for service should not be rejected but must be the object of a verbal warning.
+The Libero uniforms must be numbered like the rest of the team."

+3. Replacement of players

+- 3.1.
+Late Libero replacement: - 3.1.1 A replacement made after the whistle for service should not be rejected but must be the object of a verbal warning.
 Subsequent late replacements must be subject to a delay sanction. - 3.1.2.
 After the whistle, but before the service hit: The referee is to allow the rally to continue uninterrupted.
 After the rally, the first referee should issue a verbal warning.
-Subsequent late replacements should be sanctioned using the delay sanctions. - 3.1.3.Replacement after the service hit: this constitutes an illegal Libero replacement.
+Subsequent late replacements should be sanctioned using the delay sanctions. - 3.1.3.
+Replacement after the service hit: this constitutes an illegal Libero replacement.
 An illegal Libero replacement should be considered in the same way as an illegal substitution. - 4.
 Re-designation of a new Libero